This post may contain affiliate links.

 Why You’ll Love This Recipe

-Gone are the days of boring, soggy salads!
-Flavorful and ultra-crisp, this is anything but boring and pairs wonderfully with our Monterey Chicken.
+Flavorful and ultra-crisp, this salad is anything but boring and pairs wonderfully with our Monterey Chicken.

-• Great for Meal Prep: With a quick prep time, this salad is perfect to make ahead and store in the fridge for an easy meal.
-Grill the corn ahead of time, make a big batch of the vinaigrette, and prep the other salad ingredients (minus the avocado) in separate containers so when you’re ready to eat, simply toss all of it together.
+• Great for Meal Prep: With a quick prep time, this salad is perfect to make ahead and take on-the-go for lunch.
+Grill the corn ahead of time, make a big batch of the vinaigrette, and prep the other salad ingredients (minus the avocado) in separate containers.
+When you’re ready to eat, simply toss it all of it together.

 salt, pepper, cumin, coriander, agave, olive oil, black beans, romaine hearts, two ears of corn, avocados, and scallions set out on the counter.